 In-Course Scholarships & Awards

-Note: If you are submitting an application for the Ontario Student Assistance Program (OSAP) and you anticipate receiving any scholarship, award or bursary funding from Western University, do not report it on your OSAP application as we will report it on your behalf.
+Note: If you are submitting an application for the Ontario Student Assistance Program (OSAP) and you are receiving any scholarship, award or bursary funding from Western University, do not report it on your OSAP application as we will report it to OSAP on your behalf.
 Students are still responsible for reporting any external funding received (i.e. not awarded by Western) on their OSAP application.

 In-course Scholarships and Awards are established and funded by individual donors, corporations, faculties, departments, and the governing body of the University.
 Scholarships and Awards are given out during the academic year based on the student's previous academic performance and current registration.